Taco Bell announces free World Series taco offer, possible Baseball Hall of Fame display - NewsBreak

 This time around, however, Taco Bell has partnered with the Baseball Hall of Fame for another idea that comes completely out of left field.

-If indeed one of the players at the 2021 World Series steals a base, that base will be sent to the Baseball Hall of Fame and Museum in Cooperstown, New York, to be put on display, where it will “tell the story” of Taco Bell’s “steal a base, steal a taco” promotion, according to a Taco Bell press release.‘Worst first date’: Woman’s shocking Taco Bell story goes viral
+If indeed one of the players at the 2021 World Series steals a base, that base will be sent to the Baseball Hall of Fame and Museum in Cooperstown, New York, to be put on display, where it will “tell the story” of Taco Bell’s “steal a base, steal a taco” promotion, according to a Taco Bell press release.‘Worst first date’: Woman’s Taco Bell story prompts ‘drove’ of women to claim similar experiences

 “In Cooperstown, we tell the stories of the game on the field and baseball’s impact on fans,” said Josh Rawitch, the president of the National Baseball Hall of Fame and Museum, in a statement included with the release.
 “This program has grown in popularity, and as it enters its tenth year, we are thrilled that the hundreds of thousands of fans who will visit the Museum over the next year will be able to relive the exciting World Series moment this base represents.”